Updates on new pieces, shows, and other things of interest!

 Learning from Ken and Wolf

-This summer I attended an intensive small-group workshop led by Colorado artist Ken Elliott, who, among many other interesting experiences in his life, had studied with the artist Wolf Kahn.
-When paging through Ken’s image library for something to do as my workshop project, my breath caught at simple piece of a purple barn on a yellow field; it was obviously Kahn’s work.
+In the summer of 2023 I attended an intensive small-group workshop led by Colorado artist Ken Elliott, who, among many other interesting experiences in his life, had studied with the artist Wolf Kahn.
+When paging through Ken’s image library for something to do as my workshop project, my breath caught at a simple piece of a purple barn on a yellow field; it was obviously Kahn’s work.
 “You’ve got to paint this!”
 Ken urged me.
 “We’ll all learn so much if you do!”
 With my heart in my throat I picked up a brush and started working big, fast, and furious, using the techniques Ken had shared with us, including some that he had learned from Wolf.
-I came home resolved to incorporate these methods and some of Wolf’s and Ken’ philosophies into my work.
 The weekend was a great experience that pushed me to relax and try new things while trusting that everything will work out in the end.

 USSR